Saudi-US

 The

-United Nations removed the coalition from the list after Riyadh had threatened
+United Nations removed the coalition from the list after Riyadh threatened to cut its funding for U.N. programs, diplomatic sources said.

 The